o-leolleo/blog/content/blog/a-kubernetes-terraformed-local-lab-fluentbit/index.md

   --create-namespace
 ```

-here `fluent-bit` is the name of the helm release and `fluent/fluent-bit` is the chart to be installed, the rest is the same as in the [Terraform resource](https://registry.terraform.io/providers/hashicorp/helm/latest/docs/resources/release).
+Here, `fluent-bit` is the name of the helm release and `fluent/fluent-bit` (in the `<repository>/<chart>` format) is the chart to be installed, the rest is the same as in the [Terraform resource](https://registry.terraform.io/providers/hashicorp/helm/latest/docs/resources/release).

 What's left of the `main.tf` file is dedicated to the creation of the Elasticsearch and Kibana minimalist deployments.